jrlivesey/astr-302-w21-project/README.md

 ./protoplanet -d dir -p b:dInc=90 c:dEcc=0.1
 ```

 One may alter as many parameters as they want using ```protoplanet```, but beyond a certain point it might actually be quicker to manually copy the directory and alter the input files.
+For issues regarding units of physical quantities in ```VPLanet```, run the command ```vplanet -h``` from the command line to read the documentation.